-A summary of the actuarial methods and assumptions used in determining the total pension liability for each pension plan as of June 30, 2022, are as follows:
+A summary of the actuarial methods and assumptions used in determining the total pension liability for each pension plan as of June 30, 2023, are as follows:

 MERS MPERS

-Valuation Date June 30, 2022 June 30, 2022
+Valuation Date June 30, 2023 June 30, 2023

 Actuarial Cost Method Entry Age Normal Cost Entry Age Normal Cost

 Expected Remaining

 Service Lives 3 years 4 years

 Investment Rate of 6.850% 6.750% net of investment expenses

 Return

 Inflation Rate 2.50% 2.50%

 Mortality Annuitant and beneficiary mortality - PubG-2010(B) Healthy Retiree Table set equal to 120% for males and females, each adjusted using their respective male and female MP2018 scales.
-Employee mortality - PubG- 2010(B) Employee Table set equal to 120% for males and females, each adjusted using their respective male and female MP2018 scales.
-Disabled lives mortality - PubNS- 2010(B) Disabled Retiree Table set equal to 120% for males and females with the full generational MP2018 scale.
-Mortality assumptions were set based upon an experience study performed by the prior actuary on plan data for the period July 1.
-2014 through June 30, 2019 and review of similar law enforcement mortality.
-Pub-2010 Public Retirement Plan Mortality Table for Safety Below-Median Healthy Retirees multiplied by 115% for males and 125% for females. with full generational MP2019 scale.
-Pub-2010 Public Retirement Plans Mortality Table for Safety Disable Retirees multiplied by 105% for males and 115% for males and 115% for males and 115% for females, with full generational MP2019 scale.
-Pub-2010 Public Retirement Plans Mortality Table for Safety Disable Retirees multiplied by 105% for males and 115% for females, with full generational MP2019 scale.
-Pub-2010 Public Retirement Plans Mortality Table for Safety Below-Median Employees multiplied by 115% for males and 125% for females, with full generational MP2019 scale.
+Employee mortality - PubG- 2010(B) Employee Table set equal to 120% for males and females, each adjusted using their respective Mortality assumptions were set based upon an experience study performed by the prior actuary on plan data for the period July 1, 2014 through June 30, 2019 and review of similar law enforcement mortality.
+Pub-2010 Public Retirement Plan Mortality Table for Safety Below-Median Healthy Retirees multiplied by 115% for males and 125% for females, with full generational MP2019 scale.
+Pub-2010 Public Retirement Plans Mortality Table for Safety Disable Retirees multiplied by 105% for

+male and female MP2018 scales.
+Disabled lives mortality - PubNSequal to 120% for males and females with the full generational males and 115% for females, with full generational